johnsblatter/ms-nos/README.md

 ms-nos
 ======

-A simple network operating system for Microservices (java implementation)
+A simple network operating system for Microservices (java implementation).
+This is a work in progress, we are not in a position to have a stable release.

 [![Build Status](https://travis-ci.org/lviggiano/owner.png?branch=master)](https://travis-ci.org/bbossola/ms-nos)